 So 2015 came around and we did it again.
 Firstly in Birmingham in June and then in November in London.

-We’re delighted to be bringing you No. 7 in 2017
+We’re delighted to be bringing you No. 8 in London in 2018

 I am the Managing Director of RnR Organisation, a social enterprise supporting data informed programmes focussing on asset-based community development and tech for good, where I tweet as @RnRworks.
 For 3 1/2 years (to Sept 2015) I was contracted to run the Information and Communication function, including tweeting (as @_rawm), for the VCS infrastructure support organisation Regional Action West Midlands (RAWM) where I first came across Lorna Prescott and Paul Webster.